reboot-conseil/aisquad-pytorch-onnx-tutorial/README.md

 # aisquad-pytorch-onnx-tutorial

-learn how to export a PyTorch model to .NET Core 7 via ONNX
+Learn how to export a PyTorch model to .NET Core 7 via ONNX

+.NET project is in `ExportedModel` folder.
+Just run `dotnet run -- ExportedModel --` from root to execute it.